-Abuse and neglect are forms of maltreatment.
-Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone, or leaving knives or matches within reach of an unattended toddler.
+Abuse and neglect are forms of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.